shivgodhia/hivestrung.github.io/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Java
-  - HTML & (S)CSS
+  - Python
-  - React
+  - C, C++
-  - Vue
+  - SML
-  - Node.js
+  - SQL
-  - WordPress
+  - R
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I’m Shiv, an undergraduate studying [Computer Science](https://www.cst.cam.ac.uk/teaching) at the [University of Cambridge](https://www.cam.ac.uk/).
+Currently, I'm interning at Amazon's Alexa team this summer.

+I'm particularly interested in Software Engineering and Natural Language Processing, and am deeply passionate about delivering a great experience to the user.

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've worked with: